 Notifications and Confidentiality

 For accommodations that impact the classroom environment or teaching procedures, only the faculty members who are teaching these classes will be formally notified regarding the scope of the accommodations.
 Faculty will not be informed of any additional information about the diagnosis or other private details.
 Information may be shared with personnel responsible for facilitating your accommodations, but only to the extent that is necessary for them to support you in their role.
-Otherwise, this information will be kept confidential.
+Otherwise, this information will be kept private.